Epay-Rosales/emily.github.io/README.md

 ### Transport for London Unified API

 ```
-Note: I wrote this overview of the TfL API as part of a Cherry Leaf API documentation course.
+Note: I wrote this overview of the TfL API as part of a Cherry Leaf API documentation course.<br>
+See the TfL API documentation here.
 ```

 The Unified API provides real-time, high-volume, and accurate travel data across all transport modes within TfL and other transport authorities.